 - 2.15 In addition to Campbell Tickell, an internal project team was assembled to take this work forwards to a point of being able to offer a preferred model for both housing allocations and temporary accommodation.
 However, active Member involvement was vital to the success of the project not only in terms of engagement and providing input into the review but also knowledge of issues at ward level.
-An informal JMWG, while having no decision making capacity, was the preferred means of ensuring good member engagement and challenge in the project - 2.16 The Broadland cohort of the JMWG consisted of one Liberal Democrat and three Conservative members to ensure cross-party representation and including the Portfolio Holder for Housing and Wellbeing - 2.17 The group attended a series of workshops enabling them to engage with the different stages of the project and to build a shared consensus of the principles and structure of the new housing offer.
+An informal JMWG, while having no decision making capacity, was the preferred means of ensuring good member engagement and challenge in the project - 2.16 The South Norfolk cohort of the JMWG consisted of one Liberal Democrat and three Conservative members to ensure cross-party representation and including both the Portfolio Holder for Better Lives and the Chair of the People & Communities Policy Committee. - 2.17 The group attended a series of workshops enabling them to engage with the different stages of the project and to build a shared consensus of the principles and structure of the new housing offer.
 The group: - Reviewed and agreed the overarching design principles - Highlighted strengths and weaknesses of current service access pathways - Helped to scope and agree key elements of the target pathway definition - Reviewed key aspects of the proposed service model as a precursor to formal consideration within the committee structure.